I. Two Kinds of Faces#

 His colleague studied the architecture diagram on the slide, paused for three seconds, and said: “…Yes.”

-Lately I’ve seen too many people mystifying this concept, so today I’m going to point out that the emperor has no clothes.
+Lately I’ve seen too many people mystifying this concept, so today I’m going to point out what is core technology and what is branding.

 Let’s put the facts on the table.
 Palantir’s Ontology has four core concepts: Object Type, Property, Link, and Action.
 Comb through every document, whitepaper, and investor deck they’ve ever published — these four concepts are the foundation of everything.